GODZAOZAO/cmu15-445-homework/README.md

 ### Installing

 * For homework1, please refer to https://15445.courses.cs.cmu.edu/fall2023/homework1/ for installation
+* Due to the Github file size limit, you have to download "musicbrainz-cmudb2023.db" and "musicbrainz-cmudb2023.duckdb" yourself to run the autograder.
+Please follow the instructions on https://15445.courses.cs.cmu.edu/fall2023/homework1/
 * I'm using mac m1 pro, apple silicon

 ## Authors